RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 ProxyCommand connect -a none -R remote -5 -S 127.0.0.1:9050 %h %p
 ```

+You need to have the `connect` program installed.
+In Debian or
+Debian-derived distributions (like Ubuntu or Linux Mint) then this
+is in the `connect-proxy` package.

 Then you can log in via ssh using the `.onion` name.

 ## Enable 4G Network